 1. Zone 6a

 Zone 6a, shown in dark blue color shade on our map above, covers the northwestern corner of Connecticut.
-With average annual minimum temperatures ranging from -10°F to -5°F (-23.3°C to -20.6°C), it the coldest region in the state.
+With average annual minimum temperatures ranging from -10°F to -5°F (-23.3°C to -20.6°C), it is the coldest region in the state.
 It includes the Litchfield Hills and parts of the Berkshire Mountains foothills.
 Cities in this zone are Torrington, Winsted, and Norfolk.

 2. Zone 6b